wds4/tribal-tapestry/essays/bookJustification/introduction/README.md

 ## Virtue signals

-The purpose of a virtue signal is to BROADCAST (to tribal insiders AND outsiders) the internalization of the tribal narrative fiction (see below).
+The purpose of a virtue signal is to broadcast / demonstrate / shout from the mountaintops (to tribal insiders AND outsiders) that the tribal narrative fiction has been internalized.
+Know it, live it.

 ## Tribal narrative fiction